-It is the student's responsibility to initiate withdrawal from a course by obtaining the withdrawal form from the Student Services Center, having it signed by the appropriate personnel, and returning it to the Student Services Center (or in Mesa, to a representative of the Student Services office) within within the tenth-week period.
+It is the student's responsibility to initiate withdrawal from a course by obtaining the withdrawal form from the Registrar's Office, having it signed by the appropriate personnel, and returning it to the Registrar's Office within within the tenth-week period.
 A grade of "0" is assigned by the instructor and recorded for all courses in which no official withdrawal, as specified above, has been completed by the student.